danielmark0116/ecommerce-project/README.md

 mailerPass=password for email (mail notifications feature)
 ```

-In PRODUCTION, the app will use production DB (Atlas).
-When in development, app will use either production DB or local (use `exports.useProductionDb = true;` in /server/config.js to toggle between these two)\*.

-\* remember to have `mongod` running when using local db + the local db will be empty by default.
-You can populate it with some dummy data by running `yarn populatedb` either from root or from server dir

 \*\* leave PORT 8000 - there's a proxy set in the client react app.
 Or change it but remember to change it also in the react package.json

 ---